Disclosure: When you buy through links on our website we may earn a commission.

 • Alcoholic beverages over 140 proof, like grain alcohol or certain types of rum.

-Please check the latest TSA 3 1 1 rule guidelines on their official website to get the most accurate and updated information.
+Please check the latest TSA liquid limit guidelines on their official website to get the most accurate and updated information.

 3 1 1 rule cannot take2

-• You must purchase them at a duty-free site.
+• The purchase has to be from a duty-free site.

-• The retailer must place your purchase in a clear, secure bag with no evidence of tampering.
+• The retailer must place the purchase in a clear, secure bag with no evidence of tampering.

-• You must have the receipt of the purchase to show security.
+• A receipt must accompany a purchase to show security.

-• Finally, the liquids were purchased in the past 48 hours.
+• It has to be purchased within the past 48 hours.

-A third exception to the 3-1-1 rule is in the case of liquid medications.
-A medical document from your doctor describing your condition will help make a smooth transition through security.
-See further information on medications on the TSA site.
+A third exception to the 3 1 1 rule concerns liquidย medications.
+A medical document from a doctor describing the condition will help ensure a smooth transition through security.
+For further information on drugs, see the TSA site.

 3-1-1 rule baggie

-Follow these steps to pack your liquids according to the 3 1 1 rule:
+Follow these steps to pack liquids according to the 3 1 1 rule:

-• Purchase travel-sized containers: To comply with the 3-1-1 rule, you can buy travel-sized versions of your favorite products or buy refillable travel-sized containers.
+• Purchase travel-sized containers: To comply with the 3-1-1 rule, buy travel-sized versions of products or buy refillable travel-sized containers.

-• Pack liquids in a quart-sized bag: All your travel-sized containers should fit into a clear, quart-sized, zip-top plastic bag.
-This bag should be easy to remove from your carry-on for screening.
+• Pack liquids in a quart-sized bag: All travel-sized containers should fit into a clear, quart-sized, zip-top plastic bag.
+This bag should be easy to remove from a carry-on for screening.

 At the Security Checkpoint

-Here’s what you need to know when you’re at the security checkpoint:
+What should to know when at the security checkpoint:

-• Present your liquids separately: Take out the quart-sized plastic bag from your carry-on and place it in a bin for screening.
-By doing so, you’re simplifying the process for TSA agents, which can help speed up the line.
+• Present liquids separately: Take out the quart-sized plastic bag from the carry-on and place it in a bin for screening.
+It will simplify the process for TSA agents, which can help speed up the line.

-• Declare larger liquids: Medications, baby formula/food, and breast milk are allowed in reasonable quantities exceeding 3.4 ounces and are not required to be in the zip-top bag.
+• Declare larger liquids: Medications, baby formula/food, and breast milk are allowed in reasonable quantities greater than 3.4 ounces and are not required to be in the zip-top bag.
 Declare these items for inspection at the checkpoint.

 TSA And Facebook